flare-foundation/docs/docs/infra/data/deploying.md

 ### What can I do to generate strong random numbers?

-Use already available random number generators that provide a cryptographically secure (pseudo) random number generator.
+Use already available random number generators that provide a cryptographically-secure (pseudo) random number.
 One good example would be the `csprng` library for `nodejs` applications.
 Keep in mind that you can submit randoms with 256 bits so try to use all the bits for entropy.
 Strong random numbers can also be generated by using Web3 utils: `web3.utils.toBN(web3.utils.randomHex(32))`

 ### How do I calculate hash for the commit-reveal scheme?

 The full and up-to-date specification for the commit-reveal scheme is available in specifications on the flare [smart contract repo](https://gitlab.com/flarenetwork/flare-smart-contracts/-/blob/master/docs/specs/PriceProvider.md).

-The following code snippets demonstrate how hashes can be generated in typescript and python using publicly available web3 libraries.
+The following code snippets demonstrate how hashes can be generated in Typescript and Python using publicly available Web3 libraries.

 === "Typescript"